Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Attend to bathing children

 It only takes a few inches of water for a child or infant to drown, so never leave a child alone in the bathtub, and always close the toilet lid.
+Learn more in our child bathroom safety guide.

 Make sure your dishwasher latches securely at all times to prevent curious fingers from opening the door, particularly at the end of a cycle when burns from steam are most likely to occur.
-Add the Safety 1st Appliance Lock (around $5*) as an extra measure to keep stop accidental dishwasher access.
+Add the Safety 1st Appliance Lock as an extra measure to keep stop accidental dishwasher access.

 Use the back burners